Laying The Groundwork For Success: Building Your Company’s Culture

 What’s Our “WHY?”

 Most entrepreneurs begin their business with a purpose in mind.
 Whether you’re providing a good or a service, it’s important to consider the simple question “Why?”
 Finding the answer to this question will help you define your true mission and the values that support it.
-These are important, since they will keep everyone focused on the long term goal even when you’re mired in the stress of daily tasks.
+These are important to employee culture, since they will keep everyone focused on the long term goal even when you’re mired in the stress of daily tasks.

 You can’t predict where you’ll be in the next five years, but it helps to have some sort of ideal of what that place looks like.
 Having a sense of why you do what you do will help you make difficult decisions and recognize what actions are productive and what actions will lead you off course.